Dropkick Murphys: 11 Short Stories of Pain & Glory (2017–2019)

+Turn Up That Dial and Woody Guthrie tribute albums (2020–2024)

-On March 21, 2020, the band released the digital single "Mick Jones Nicked My Pudding" as an exclusive download through their website.
-The single features the b-side "James Connolly".
+"Smash Shit Up" and "The Bonny" were released on 12" for digital download in January 2020 and were followed by "Mick Jones Nicked My Pudding" and its b-side "James Connolly" which were was released as an exclusive download through the band's website in March 2020.
 Fans could pay what they wanted from $2 up to a $50 option, that featured a video shout-out from the band, or to a $100 option that would feature a "Roast Your Buddy" video by the band.